i-m-siddhant/LEARN_GIT/readme.md

-How do we tell git to push to the remote main/master branch called origin with the command git push -u origin main/master

-git branch -M main -> renaming master to main
+How do we tell git to push to the remote main/master branch called origin with the command git push -u origin main/master git branch -M main -> renaming master to main

+How to fetch and pull

+There are two options of getting repository changes from a remote branch

+    git pull
+    git fetch

+WD -> git add -> Staging area -> git commit -> Local repository -> (git push) -> Remote repository

+git fetch -> will update your local repository logs, but remote se code aake aapke local mein files ko overwrite nhi krega!!!

+In English
+Git fetch will download changes from the Github remote repository, however you will not see those changes be part of the files you have in the working directory
+Fetch allows us to grab additional work done on the remote master branch without needing to merge it in your working directory files

+Git fetch makes sense when you're working with others and want to see whtat changes they've made but aren't ready to overwrite your own files yet.

+Commands
+    git fetch <remote> <branch>
+Usually, it is like this
+    git fetch origin <branch>

+git pull -> will update your logs and as well as remote se saare code leke aayega aur aake aapki working directory mein overwrite krdegea!!!

+Using git pull makes sense when you want to directly grab changes from the remote branch and directly merge them into your current branch
+This means, you will literally update the files in your working directory to match up and merge with the remote branch **Not a best practice